Calibration menu commands

 Use this command to list all focus calibrations by magnification and camera, plus astigmatism and coma-free calibrations with their conditions.

 Beam Crossover command (Calibration - Beam & Spot sub-menu)

-This command allows a calibration of the C2 setting for beam crossover at each spot size.
+This command allows a calibration of the condenser lens setting for beam crossover at each spot size.
 This calibration is needed in order to maintain beam intensity calibrations on both sides of crossover.
 In addition, this calibration should be done before the beam and spot intensity calibrations because the crossover value is stored when those calibrations are done.
 If the beam crossover changes, which can occur as a result of some alignment procedures on FEI scopes, then rerunning this calibration will adjust the C2 settings appropriately in the beam and spot calibrations.
 First make sure you are at eucentric focus.
 Go to a high magnification where crossover can be visualized easily.
 After you select the command, the program will cycle though the spot sizes and ask you to bring the beam to crossover at each.